Visiting Madrid? Don’t miss these things!

 40.419346, -3.693092, map

 The Cibeles Fountain is an icon in Madrid.
-But while you are there, be sure to also take note of the Palacio de Comunicaciones.
-It was built in 1917 and one of the city’s most beautiful buildings.
-Originally the headquarters to the postal service, it is now the Madrid City Hall.
+While you are here, be sure to take note of the Palacio de Comunicaciones.
+It was built in 1917 originally as the postal service headquarters.
+Now, it’s Madrid City Hall and one of the city’s most beautiful buildings.

 Fun Fact: The fountain is an unofficial meeting place for Real Madrid fans and players to celebrate big wins.
 It gets crazy!